Todorokite

-Todorokite is a rare complex hydrous manganese oxide mineral with the chemical formula (Na,Ca,K,Ba,Sr)1-x(Mn,Mg,Al)_{6}O_{12}·3-4H_{2}O. It was named in 1934 for the type locality, the Todoroki mine, Hokkaido, Japan.
+Todorokite is a complex hydrous manganese oxide mineral with generic chemical formula (Na,Ca,K,Ba,Sr)1-x(Mn,Mg,Al)_{6}O_{12}·3-4H_{2}O. It was named in 1934 for the type locality, the Todoroki mine, Hokkaido, Japan.
 It belongs to the prismatic class 2/m of the monoclinic crystal system, but the angle β between the a and c axes is close to 90°, making it seem orthorhombic.
 It is a brown to black mineral which occurs in massive or tuberose forms.
-It is quite soft with a Mohs hardness of 1.5, and a specific gravity of 3.49 - 3.82.
+It is quite soft with a Mohs hardness of 1.5, and a specific gravity of 3.49 – 3.82.
 It is a component of deep ocean basin manganese nodules.